gaboesquivel/gaboesquivel/content/projects/chaingraph.md

 # ChainGraph

-This real-time GraphQL toolkit is designed for EOSIO/Antelope blockchain applications, offering features like data subscriptions and querying multiple blockchains.
+An open-source GraphQL toolkit for indexing, streaming, and querying EOSIO and Antelope blockchain data.
- As a personal side project during my time at Bitcash, I was responsible for the architectural design, technology selection, and coding of the toolkit, including a real-time blockchain data streaming package.